Skip to main content

 Show up ready

-• Lead with the goal for the build
+• Lead with the goal for the upgrades

 • Plan support systems early